 However, looking to the less polished may offer new inspiration.
 This Jim Jarmusch quote pretty well summarizes why:

 “I still consider myself to be an amateur filmmaker.
 And I say that because in the Latin origin of the word amateur is the word love, and it’s love of a form, whereas professional implies something you do for money or for work.”

 The excerpt is from an interview where Jarmusch speaks about Gimme Danger, a new documentary he created about Iggy Pop.
 His interest in punk rock has to do with the embrace of the amateur.
 He discusses how that encouraged him to make films before he believed he was really qualified to do so.
 I can appreciate the perspective.
 I came of age during the tail end of the punk rock era, and the culture epitomized the unprofessional.
 I still carry the sensibility with me today.
 It’s why I’ve suggested that we “make it ugly”, which to me means, try to think from a different perspective.

 To be unprofessional is defined by Webster as “below or contrary to the standards expected in a particular profession”.
 In other words not constrained or tied to a specific methodology.
-Too much respect for the established process can limit one to follow them closely, whereas a bit of irreverence allows for exploration outside of bounds, where new ideas are formed.
-It provides the opportunity to consider alternatives, even if we’re search for something very polished in the end.
+Too much respect for the established process can cause one to follow the given path too closely, whereas a bit of irreverence allows for exploration out of bounds, where new ideas are formed.
+Divergence from the norm provides the opportunity to consider alternatives, even if we’re searching for something very polished in the end.
 Jarmusche films are case in point.

 Thinking or acting outside of conventions or established norms may create discomfort.
 Provocation can be viewed by the definition ‘to evoke, or stimulate’, as in an intellectual provocation.
 It asks you to think.
 In another sense of the word, provocation means to ‘create anger’.
 In fact they are the same thing in some cases.